2020–21 West Ham United F.C. season

 The 2020–21 season was the 126th season in existence of West Ham United Football Club and the club's ninth consecutive season in the top flight of English football.
 In addition to the domestic league, West Ham United participated in this season's edition of the FA Cup, and reached the fourth round of the EFL Cup.
-They finished sixth in the Premier League achieving 65 points, a club record.
+They finished sixth in the Premier League achieving 65 points, a club Premier League points record.
 They also won 19 games and nine away games, also records.
 Their league positioned qualified them to play in the 2021–22 UEFA Europa League.